 That is the landscape for most victims of adverse events in medicine.
 Of the patients with legitimate grievances only one in some thousands can find a lawyer.
 Filing complaints is no more productive either.
 If you think things must have changed since then, see Dr. Vikas Kashyap.
 As a result of the Burt case the Ohio State Medical Board reorganized and got more funding and more investigators and became a model for what it is thought that a state medical board should be, and yet, as the Kashyap case shows, they still do no better for patients than they did before.
 No matter how well organized a mission might be, when the people in charge do not believe in the mission, the mission does not get accomplished.

 There are no advocates for patients.

 *He was a gynecologist who was not licensed to perform surgery, and yet year after year the Catholic hospital in which he worked allowed him to perform surgeries that lasted for hours.
 Patients' complaints were silenced and unheeded.
-Of growing concern is how much of the management style of the Catholic Church might be shared by the Catholic hospital network in protecting unfriendly behavior.
+Of concern is how much of the management style of the Catholic Church might be shared by the Catholic hospital network in protecting unfriendly behavior.
 Speaking out of office is grounds for excommunication in the Catholic Church.
-The extent to which the Catholic Community (lawyers, police officers, journalists, hospital administrators, etc.) may be disinclined to protect victims of abuses in Catholic hospitals cannot be discussed much on this site because of the nature of jurisprudence in the country, but the Burt case brings substance to the issue.
+The extent to which the entire Catholic Community (lawyers, police officers, journalists, hospital administrators, etc.) may be disinclined to protect victims of abuses in Catholic hospitals cannot be discussed much on this site both because of the nature of jurisprudence in the country and because of the way that community retaliates against criticism, but the Burt case brings substance to the issue.